shuhaowu/shuhaowu.github.com/src/blog/2022/01-linux-rt-appdev-part1.rst

 pops and cracks emitted by the speaker.
 When developing advanced `controllers
 <https://en.wikipedia.org/wiki/Control_theory>`_ for a robot, the system also
 must read, compute, and write data to the hardware at a constant frequency with low latency.
-Failure to do so can result in the controlling becoming unstable, potentially causing damage to property and life.
+Failure to do so can result in the controller becoming unstable, potentially causing damage to property and life.

 This is a series where I document my journey on real-time C++ development on Linux.
-While there are lots of material out there, ranging from blog posts and presentations, to PhD thesis and journal articles, they tend to cover only a subset of the problem that combines *real-time*, *C++*, and *Linux* together.
+While there are lots of materials out there, ranging from blog posts and presentations, to PhD thesis and journal articles, they tend to cover only a subset of the problem that combines *real-time*, *C++*, and *Linux* together.
 As a result, I found it difficult to tie everything I have read together to